Prepare your evaluation dataset

 Input type Input field contents

 prompt User input for the Gen AI model or application.
-It's optional in some cases.
+This field is optional in some cases.

 response Your LLM inference response to be evaluated.

-baseline_model_response (required by pairwise metrics) The baseline LLM inference response that is used to compare your LLM response to in the pairwise evaluation
+baseline_model_response (required by pairwise metrics) The baseline LLM inference response for pairwise evaluation comparisons.

 If you use the Gen AI Evaluation module of the Vertex AI SDK for Python, the Gen AI evaluation service can automatically generate the response and baseline_model_response with the model you specified.

-For other evaluation use cases, you may need to provide more information:
+For other evaluation use cases, you might need to provide more information:

 Multi-turn or chat